 What Does Cardio Do?

 Cardio exercises (StairMaster, treadmill, elliptical, cycling, running, walking, sprints, jump rope, etc.) increase your heart rate and are excellent ways to burn fat.
 Your body will use fat and carbs for energy during the exercises.
-And if you perform High Intensity Interval Training (HIIT), you can get a more efficient workout (better burn in less time).
+And if you perform High Intensity Interval Training (HIIT), you can get a more efficient workout (better burn in less time).What Does Weight Training Do?

 Weight training builds your muscles and gives you tone and definition.
 Muscles increase your body's metabolism naturally; some research suggests that muscle burns 5.5 times the amount of calories as fat.
-So if you want to lean down and get in shape, you should always incorporate weight training in your routine somehow.
+So if you want to lean down and get in shape, you should always incorporate weight training in your routine somehow.5 lbs of fat vs. 5 lbs of muscle |

 My Body Just Doesn't Burn Fat Like it Use To

-Now factor in that muscle increases your metabolism (meaning your body burns more fat with muscle).
+Lou Schuler's New Rules of Lifting for Women states that during your 20's-30s, you will begin to naturally lose about 0.5 pounds of muscle per year (unless you are working to maintain or build your muscle mass).Now factor in that muscle increases your metabolism (meaning your body burns more fat with muscle).
 If you've been slowly losing that muscle due to not performing any type of resistance training, then of course your metabolism has slowed down.

 When I read this in the New Rules of Lifting for Women, it's like a light bulb went off.
 I hadn't been doing any sort of weight training at all and I was already in my late twenties, so obviously I'd lost a bit of natural muscle mass.
 I cannot begin to count the number of older women who've said to me, "Just wait until (insert younger person's name) gets older; it will catch up with him/her, you'll see.
 They won't always look that great."
 Statements like those just come from lack of understanding the root cause of the decreasing metabolic rate as we age.